 Maggie George joined George Law in 2018 after years of experience in both the public and private sectors.
 Upon graduating from James Madison College at Michigan State University, Maggie took what she thought would be a year off between college and law school, and she moved to Washington, DC.
 Maggie started working for Congressman Sander Levin as a congressional liaison, supporting the congressman with his communications, constituent relations, and policy issues.

 After the birth of her son, Maggie began to contemplate a career change, and revisited the idea of pursuing law—something for which she had never lost her passion.
 With a toddler to care for, a talented and busy lawyer-husband to support, and a new law firm to build, Maggie added law school to her plate.
-She found that she loved learning the law and chose to concentrate her learnings in the particular fields of defamation and criminal law.
+She found that she loved learning the law and chose to concentrate her learnings in the particular field of criminal law.
 While in law school at Wayne State University, Maggie also clerked for Chief Judge Denise Paige Hood in the United States District Court for the Eastern District of Michigan.

 - James Madison College at Michigan State University